dash-/git-wrapper2-promise/README.md

 [child-process-promise](https://github.com/patrick-steele-idem/child-process-promise).

-Built on top of [git-wrapper2](https://www.npmjs.com/package/git-wrapper2) which provided additional convenience functions to the original [git-wrapper](https://github.com/pvorb/node-git-wrapper), git-wrapper2-promise provides the same functionality with a simpler, promise-based interface.
+Built on top of [git-wrapper2](https://www.npmjs.com/package/git-wrapper2) version 0.2.5, which provided additional convenience functions to the original [git-wrapper](https://github.com/pvorb/node-git-wrapper), git-wrapper2-promise provides the same functionality with a simpler, promise-based interface.
 Far from being a simple Promise.promisifyAll